xallindrome-dev/javascript-bytes/README.md

-# Javascript Bytes
+# JavaScript Bytes

-## Mini Projects used to understand latest features in JavaScript
+## Mini Projects used to understand latest features in JavaScript (ES6 or Node)